vtchitruong/vtchitruong.github.io/docs/grade-10/topic-F/input-and-output.en.md

 Mật khẩu: 12345678
 ```

+---

 ## Displaying output

+!!! note "Output in Python"

     To display information on the screen, we use the `print()` function.

 ![Illustration of the print() function](./input-and-output/print.png){loading=lazy width=300}